Bill ‘The Godfather’ Lark – Lark Distillery

 Bill ‘Water Source’ McHenry

-William McHenry & Sons is Australia’s most southern distillery – and perhaps its most beautiful.
+McHenry is Australia’s most southern distillery – and perhaps its most beautiful.
 On arriving at the distillery, just beyond the Port Arthur Historic Site, expect to be met with a warm handshake from Bill and the cold nose of Daisy the distillery labrador.
 The site takes in views across to Hobart, Mt.
 Wellington and down to the Hartz range.
 The distillery’s position also offers perfect conditions for crafting whisky with several natural, year-round springs that provide the distillery with pure water.
 If you don’t make it to Port Arthur, you can pick up a bottle of Bill’s whisky at his distillery market stall, each Saturday at Salamanca Market (drop by stall 245).

 Cam ‘Salty Dog’ Brett